kenneth-cheong/Airlines-Tweets-Sentiment-Analysis/README.md

 Kaggle Data : https://www.kaggle.com/crowdflower/twitter-airline-sentiment

 Twython was used together with the Twitter API to collect more United Airlines related tweets.
-You can sign up for the the API access a thttps://developer.twitter.com/
+You can sign up for the the API access at https://developer.twitter.com/

 ## Data Cleaning
 Unnecessary text such as repeated tweets, '@' and '#' tags, urls, punctuation were removed.